 Prerequisite: Competitive Application Process

-Introduction to camera operation, studio safety, copyright laws, non-linear editing, scriptwriting, audio/video production techniques, production planning, the business of media, basic video marketing, entrepreneurship and content creation are all a part of the first semester of Television and Digital Film Production.
-The second semester offers students a peek into the control room, studio equipment operation, audio/video mixing, advanced editing techniques, more complex productions and short film competitions.
-Special productions are created in a team setting as well as individually, with much of the second semester production taking place in a real-world setting with specific client partners.
+Introduction to camera operation, studio safety, copyright laws, non-linear editing, scriptwriting, audio/video production techniques, production planning, the business of media, basic video marketing, entrepreneurship and content creation are all a part of the first semester of Television Production and Digital Moviemaking.
+The second semester offers students an introduction into the control room, studio equipment operation, audio/video mixing, advanced editing techniques, more complex productions and short film competitions.
+Productions are created in a team setting as well as individually, with much of the second semester curriculum focused on real-world scenarios, including extensive studio production and live cinema, as well as select client partner projects.
 Students use a wide range of professional field and studio equipment, produce multiple projects and create digital content that is viewed by the public.

 This is a rigorous program designed to help students determine what avenue of media production they might want to pursue as they complete over 200 competencies, develop a digital portfolio and perform essential skills to work in the demanding media production industry.
 This program works well for students with a strong work ethic, exhibiting a primary interest in the production side of television and film, who plan to attend college and/or intend to begin careers immediately after high school.
 Entry-level jobs, as well as paid and unpaid college internships exist in this field for motivated individuals with strong high school/college academic skills and technical expertise.

-Tara Wall began leading the Television and Digital Film Production program at Monroe Technology Center in 2017.
+Tara Wall began leading MATA TV and the Television Production and Digital Moviemaking program at MATA in 2017.
 She graduated from Eastern Michigan University with a Bachelor of Science degree in Telecommunications & Film and earned her teaching license from Shenandoah University with endorsements in Television and Media Production, Business and Information Technology, and Marketing.
 Ms. Wall has an extensive professional background as a television journalist, documentary filmmaker and executive media strategist.
 She owns an independent production company which creates and distributes documentaries and digital content for a broad spectrum of clients.

 “With a successful career in broadcast television and running a business, I am passionate about paying it forward and sharing my 20+ years of industry experience to help develop future leaders.
 The secondary teaching environment and Career & Technical Education (CTE) in particular is an ideal pathway for young people to take ownership of their education and set the course for their professional development.”